yashrmaa/yasharma/content/posts/istanbul/index.md

 ## Day 0

 I couldn't sleep at night, thanks jet lag!
 So, I decided to go get something to eat at 3 am and [my neighborhood bakery](https://maps.app.goo.gl/PhBcWYYj3Qd6JscC6) was open.
 It's 24*7 and highly rated.
 The bakery is tiny with lots of outdoor seating on both sides of the street.
-It was 3 am and it felt like 8 pm.
+It was 3 am but it felt like 8 pm.
 The street was bustling with people, chai, cigarettes and chatter.
 I couldn't believe my eyes.
 I walked around a bit to see if other places down the street were actually this lively and I found people around bars and in general walking around.
 It was surprising for 3 am.
 Also, people partying at 3 am on a Monday night?
 Everything about this neighborhood is eclectic.

 {{< imgaction hagia Resize "800x Lanczos" >}}

+*Hagia Sophia*

 ## Day 1